Thomas John Bisika: Life

-Before this he was a Senior Lecturer in health policy and management at the University of Pretoria School of Health Systems.
+Bisika was a Senior Lecturer in health policy and management at the University of Pretoria School of Health Systems.
 From 1993 to 2005 he was a Research Fellow at the Centre for Social Research of the University of Malawi.
 During this period he also taught demography and sociology at Chancellor College, a constituent College of the University of Malawi.
-He studied at Chancellor College of the University of Malawi, Georgetown University in Washington, D.C., Johns Hopkins Bloomberg School of Public Health, University of Hawaiʻi, University of the Witwatersrand, Galilee College (Israel) and the University of South Africa.
-He holds a B.Sc. in Demography and Computer Science, a M.A. in Reproductive Health Demography and Statistics, a postgraduate certificate in Health Systems Management and Doctorate of Science in Medical Anthropology.

-While a student at Chancellor College, he formed the Demography Student Association which he went on to become the founding President and was also the interim President of the Student Union of Chancellor College between 1992 and 1993.
 He is a member of the Population Association of America.

+In 2022 he presented his credentials to Queen Elizabeth II as Malawi's High Commissioner to the United Kingdom.

+In 2025 he welcomed the launch of a Scotland Chapter of the UK-Malawi Chamber of Commerce.
+This was made in collaboration with the Scotland Malawi Partnership with a scheduled first event in June 2025.

 Charity work

-With respect to charity work, Thomas Bisika was one of the youngest Malawians ever to have been inducted as a Member of the Lions Club International.
-From 1994 to 2001 Dr. Thomas Bisika was the chairperson of the National Health Sciences Research Committee which is the National Health Research Ethics Review Board for the Malawi Government and is housed in the Ministry of Health headquarters.
-In this capacity he approved a number of clinical trials and health related studies including the ones involving antiretroviral therapy.
-From 1998-2000 he was part of the Essential National Health Research network created under the auspices of Council for Health Research and Development (COHRED).
-In 2008 Dr Bisika was a member of the Positive Synergies between Global Health Initiatives and Health systems and is privileged to be a member of the Global Health Workforce Alliance (GHWA) and the Africa Platform on Human Resources for Health.
+Bisika was a young member of the Lions Club International in Malawi.
+From 1994 to 2001, Bisika was the chairperson of the National Health Sciences Research Committee which is the National Health Research Ethics Review Board for the Malawi Government.
+It is located in the Ministry of Health headquarters.
+He approved a number of clinical trials and health related studies including some involving antiretroviral therapy.
+From 1998–2000 he was part of the Essential National Health Research network created under the auspices of the Council for Health Research and Development (COHRED).
+In 2008 Bisika was a member of the Positive Synergies between Global Health Initiatives and Health systems and a member of the Global Health Workforce Alliance (GHWA) and the Africa Platform on Human Resources for Health.